spokestack/spokestack-ios/README.md

  ```
  // assume that self implements the SpeechEventListener and PipelineDelegate protocols
  let pipeline = SpeechPipeline(SpeechProcessors.appleSpeech.processor,
                                speechConfiguration: SpeechConfiguration(),
                                speechDelegate: self,
                                wakewordService: SpeechProcessors.appleWakeword.processor,
                                pipelineDelegate: self)
  pipeline.start()
  ```

-This example creates a speech recognition pipeline using an ASR-based wakeword detector that is triggered by VAD, which in turn activates Apple Speech based ASR, returning the resulting utterance to the `SpeechEventListener` event listener.
+This example creates a speech recognition pipeline using an ASR-based wakeword detector that is triggered by VAD, which in turn activates a full ASR, returning the resulting utterance to the `SpeechEventListener` event listener (`self` in this example).

 ### Reference implementation

 The `SpokestackFrameworkExample` project contains reference implementations for how to use the Spokestack library, along with runnable examples of the wakeword and ASR components.

-See `SpeechPipeline` and `SpeechConfiguration` for further configuration documentation
+See `SpeechPipeline` and `SpeechConfiguration` for further configuration documentation.

 ## Development

 ### Preconditions

-  1. Ensure that CocoaPods has been installed (via `gem`, not via `brew`).
+  1. Ensure that CocoaPods has been installed: `gem install cocoapods` ([not via `brew`](https://github.com/CocoaPods/CocoaPods/issues/8955)).
-  2. Ensure that jazzy has been installed via `gem`.
+  2. Ensure that jazzy has been installed: `gem install jazzy`.

 ### Process
   1. `jazzy --podspec Spokestack-iOS.podspec`